cmohge1/lrbs-digital-scholarly-editing/day_4_plan.md

 <details><summary>Exercise 1</summary>

-Return to the poem you marked up on Day 1, Edward Thomas's "The Child on the Cliffs."
-Either open the original text file, and paste the text into a blank xml file in oXygen, or use your file that was converted from markdown to xml.
+<p>Return to the poem you marked up on Day 1, Edward Thomas's "The Child on the Cliffs."
+Either open the original text file, and paste the text into a blank xml file in oXygen, or use your file that was converted from markdown to xml.</p>

-Say we would like to mark up all instances of speakers with `<speaker>` tags (for more on this see the [TEI Guidelines](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/DR.html#DRSP)).
+<p>Say we would like to mark up all instances of speakers with `<speaker>` tags (for more on this see the [TEI Guidelines](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/DR.html#DRSP)).</p>

-What happens to the XML validation?
+<p>What happens to the XML validation?</p>
 </details>
 <br />
 Customising TEI in your ODD file.